atom/flight-manual.atom.io/content/hacking-atom/sections/publishing.md

 The `patch` option to the publish command tells apm to increment the third number of the version before publishing so the published version will be `0.0.1` and the Git tag created will be `v0.0.1`.

 Use `major` when you make a change that breaks backwards compatibility, like changing defaults or removing features.
-Use `minor` when adding new functionality or making improvements on existing code.
-Use `patch` when you fix a bug that was causing incorrect behaviour.
+Use `minor` when adding new functionality or options, but without breaking backwards compatibility.
+Use `patch` when you've changed the implementation of existing features, but without changing the behaviour or options of your package.
 Check out [semantic versioning](http://semver.org) to learn more about best practices for versioning your package releases.

 You can also run `apm help publish` to see all the available options and `apm help` to see all the other available commands.